10 Ways to Find Work/Life Balance as a Teacher

 Avoid Chatter with Other Teachers during Planning Time

 While making friends with the other teachers at school is a good thing, there is a time and a place for casual chatting.
 If you spend a good chunk of planning time shooting the breeze with other teachers- there’s a reason you are getting behind!
 Inevitably, there will be teachers at your school who always want to talk, and it can be hard to say no. It feels rude!
 I totally get it!
 But sometimes, you need to just shut the door, lock it, and plan.
 Maybe get a sign like this from Amazon?
 (HAHA, totally kidding.
 But I will be adding a nicer one to the free resource library very soon!)

 Use strategies to utilize your planning the best way possible

 Planning can be a time suck if you don’t use your time wisely!
 Use strategies that will help you utilize your planning time in a meaningful, effective way.
 One way of doing this is planning with other teachers in your grade.
 (The keyword being PLANNING, and not casually chatting).
 Routines are also a great way to save time planning, because when you follow the same pattern it is much easier to repeat.
 And lastly, not reinventing the wheel can be a major help.
 Use the same format of lessons whenever possible or even purchase ready to go lessons from sites such as Teachers pay Teachers.
-Be on the lookout for my next post, which is going to be full of tips to save time planning!

 Don’t Grade Everything